Dendrobium fimbriatum

-Dendrobium fimbriatum, commonly known as 流苏石斛 (liu su shi hu), is a species of orchid.
+Dendrobium fimbriatum is a species of orchid.
 It is native to China (Guangxi, Guizhou, Yunnan), the Himalayas (northern and eastern India, Nepal, Bhutan, Bangladesh, Assam, Arunachal Pradesh) and Indochina (Myanmar, Thailand, Laos, Vietnam, Peninsular Malaysia).
 It grows on tree trunks in dense forests or on damp rocks in mountain valleys.
+It is known in Chinese as 流苏石斛 (liu su shi hu).